All planning checklists

 Book the main hen party activity.

-Book a cocktail masterclass at The Alchemist in Spinningfields for a chic vibe, or try The Washhouse for a unique, hidden bar experience.
-For escape rooms, Breakout Manchester is a top choice.
+The Alchemist in Spinningfields for a chic cocktail class, or The Washhouse for a hidden speakeasy vibe - Breakout Manchester if you want an escape room.

 Moderate·High impact